OsaPL/Versus-Brawl/README.md

 `crouch` for 2 players
 `jump` for 3 players
 `attack` for 4 players

+4. **How do I enable coop on a level?**

+You need to press `skip_dialogue` on the gamepads.
+Not all custom levels are supported atm.
+Please, dont message me if its incompatible, let the mapper know.

 3. **What does `<action here>` key correspond to?**

 For an XbOne gamepad its: